Gear Up to Fit - new Logo (272 × 40 px)

 Body Circumference Measurements:

-Similar to the skinfold method, this method uses a tape measure to determine how much fat your body is made up of.
-Record the circumference of your waist, wrist, hips, and forearm using a tape measure.
-Then plug those measurements into an online calculator to estimate your body fat percentage.
+This method is like the skinfold test but uses a tape measure.
+You measure the circumference of your waist, wrist, hips, and forearm.
+Enter these measurements into an online calculator.
+It estimates your body fat percentage.

 Bioelectrical Impedance Analysis:

-This method is the easiest way to calculate your body fat percentage at home.
-You stand on a scale that sends an electric signal through your body to estimate how much of you is muscle and water (lean tissue) and how much is fat.
-An individual’s body fat is calculated by considering their bone density.
+This is the easiest method to measure your body fat percentage at home.
+You stand on a scale.
+The scale sends an electric signal through you.
+It guesses the amount of muscle and water (lean tissue) you have compared to fat.
+It does this by checking your bone density.

 How to Calculate Your Body Fat Percentage